YuHao-Wang-EL3MENT/YuHao-Wang-EL3MENT/Shoe-Sorting-Robot/README.md

 For the paring task, I use the Scale Invariant Feature Transform or the SIFT algorithm.
 As shown below, the result is quite good.

 ![image](https://user-images.githubusercontent.com/110743264/190172651-a5782f3f-c1b9-44e5-bbfc-31d729087fa3.png)

+For other parts of the project, other members were in charge of implmenting SLAM to buildup the environment, path planning the robot to go to the destination, and path planning the manipulator to grip the shoe.